evmos/evmos/docs/intro/architecture.md

 # Architecture

-Learn how Evmos's architecture leverages the Cosmos SDK Proof-of-Stake functionality, EVM compatibility and fast-finality from Tendermint Core's BFT consensus. {synopsis}
+Learn how Hazlor's architecture leverages the Cosmos SDK Proof-of-Stake functionality, EVM compatibility and fast-finality from Tendermint Core's BFT consensus. {synopsis}

 ## Cosmos SDK

-Evmos enables the full composability and modularity of the [Cosmos SDK](https://docs.cosmos.network/).
+Hazlor enables the full composability and modularity of the [Cosmos SDK](https://docs.cosmos.network/).

 ## Tendermint Core & the Application Blockchain Interface (ABCI)